UBC-OpenRobotics/website/DEPLOYMENT.md

 # Deploying to GitHub Pages

+NOTE 2025/12/21: PLEASE DO NOT REFER TO THIS DOCUMENTATION AS IT IS OUTDATED.

 This site is very easy to deploy to GitHub Pages using GitHub Actions.
 Everything is automated!

 ## How It Works